MellowPlayer/MellowPlayer/docs/developers/plugins.rst

 MellowPlayer will inject a few constants that you can use for representing the current PlaybackStatus:

-- **mellowplayer.PlaybackStatus.STOPPED**: indicates that the playback has stopped.
+- **MellowPlayer.PlaybackStatus.STOPPED**: indicates that the playback has stopped.
-- **mellowplayer.PlaybackStatus.PAUSED**: indicates that the playback has paused.
+- **MellowPlayer.PlaybackStatus.PAUSED**: indicates that the playback has paused.
-- **mellowplayer.PlaybackStatus.BUFFERING**: indicates that the a song is buffering.
+- **MellowPlayer.PlaybackStatus.BUFFERING**: indicates that the a song is buffering.
-- **mellowplayer.PlaybackStatus.PLAYING**: indicates that the a song is currently playing.
+- **MellowPlayer.PlaybackStatus.PLAYING**: indicates that the a song is currently playing.

 Utility functions
 -----------------